Guidance for Maintainers

 - being part of the Executive Team ( explained here);

 - dealing with the content of GENUKI (generally referred to as maintainers and covered below)

-- dealing with technical aspects of the system (system users not covered in this guidance)
+- dealing with aspects of the computer systems and software that host GENUKI (system maintainers not covered in this guidance)

 However two issues have led to us adopt a more flexible approach: